Heart of Guatemala - 7 Days

 Chichicastenango Market / Panajachel

 As Guatemala is home to many markets, today’s adventure is a great contrast to yesterday’s Almolonga.
 After breakfast, you’ll head to Chichicastenango market (nicknamed Chichi), home to textiles, wooden handicrafts and jade jewellery.
 This is one of the largest outdoor markets in Latin America and Guatemala’s most historic.
 Surrounded by mountains, you’ll explore the market with an expert local leader who knows all the best spots and walk among thousands of locals and tourists who hit these stalls weekly.
-Maybe grab some souvenirs or a huipils for yourself – a traditional garment worn by the Indigenous girls and women of the area.
+Maybe grab some souvenirs or a huipils for yourself – a traditional garment worn by the indigenous girls and women of the area.
 You can also pick up some handmade jewellery, pottery, incense, tablecloths, a ceremonial mask used in traditional Mayan dances or some leather goods.
-Tonight, spend the night in Panajachel on the shores of Lake Atitlan, where you’ll have a free evening for dinner.
+Tonight, maybe find a local restaurant for dinner with your fellow travellers.

 Day 5